Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 **-** requires specific cards and a lot of money to remove

 Another idea is to not use fairy spawns, focus on defense and use *energy golem* to power up itself.
 If you can get to a 4 card deck you can play *energy golem* over and over.
-For this startegy you don't want too many non exile cards, since you ideally want a 4 card deck.
+For this strategy you don't want too many non exile cards, since you ideally want a 4 card deck.
 The only shield card worth taking is *apprentice guard* and it's a must.
 You want *wizard III* too so you're left with one available slot.
 Here are my preferred choices:
 - *mud golem*, this means one less card to remove and you can still use it for weak or as a shield option when blocked
 - *seeker of the light*, protects you from silence mostly but also curse and can recover small hp loss (wound, skeletons)
-- *magic leaf*, can give you some free magic cards, can recover a lot of HP with some strength and can transition into a dark sigil build
+- *magic leaf*, can give you some free magic cards, can recover a lot of HP with some strength and can transition into a *dark sigil* build
 - *azahr the exiled wizard [ANCIENT]*, you can keep it on the side to bring back a daze or immune from your exile at a crucial moment, but *azahr* decks tend never to go down to 4 cards
 - *V01-B01 [ROBOT]*, although it does exile you don't want to play it, so it will just stay there and give you 1 mana and resistance each turn
 - *Dhorion the holy sentinel [ANCIENT]*, lets you keep your shields and slowly gain resistance, good way of protecting yourself from silence
 - nothing, I mean no non exile card, this lets you keep an immune or daze on the side for safety or further use (to prevent a silence debuff for example)

 On top of that you will want some exile cards that give resistance, immune, daze and mana.
-Fight goes as follows : play the resistance cards at the beginning of the fight with some immune or daze for protection, once you're down to 4 card deck play *wizard III* then all the mana on *energy golem* and then *apprentice guard* at the end if enemies intend to attack.
-You can play it twice if you need more shields, or play *wizard III* twice for extra res from overcharge.
+Fight goes as follows : play the resistance cards at the beginning of the fight with some immune or daze for protection.
+Once you're down to 4 card deck play *wizard III* then all the mana on *energy golem* and then *apprentice guard* at the end if enemies intend to attack.
+You can play it twice if you need more shields, or play *wizard III* twice for extra resistance from overcharge.
 You can use a way to get armored like *Robowitch [ROBOT]* or *Dhorion the holy sentinel [ANCIENT]* and then you won't have to play *apprentice guard* all the time.

 **Advice** : this strategy works very well on high inferno where you have more gold and need consistency.